Python-GIS-book/site/source/part2/chapter-09/md/00-retrieving-osm-data.md

 plt.tight_layout()
 ```

+_**Figure 9.5**.
+Streets, buildings, green spaces, restaurants and cafes from the Kamppi area in Helsinki._

 Cool!
 Now we have a map where we have plotted the restaurants, buildings, streets and the boundaries of the selected region of 'Kamppi' in Helsinki.